kueihua100/Docs/android/Debug_to_VTS_CTS_GTS.md

        And check the JAVA code.

 # How to CTS Verifier and debug CTS verifier?
+Download  CTS Verifier APK and CTS Media Files from [HERE](https://source.android.com/compatibility/cts/verifier)

+    # adb install -r -g CtsVerifier.apk
+    Then open CtsVerifier APK from target and follow the UI to do test~

 # How to GTS and debug GTS?